St. Luke's Rehabilitation Center

 Restoring Your Quality of Life

-St. Luke's Rehabilitation Center is a regional leader for licensed and certified, one-on-one rehab and therapy services.
+As the region's premier rehabilitation facility, St. Luke's Rehabilitation Center is the leader for licensed and certified, one-on-one rehab and therapy services.

 J. Scott McDermott, MPA, OTR/L